dmarx/obsidian_vault/Johnson-Lindenstrauss lemma.md

 The Johnson-Lindenstrauss lemma is a fundamental result in the field of dimensionality reduction and [[high-dimensional geometry]].
-It provides a theoretical guarantee for the preservation of distances within a set of points when those points are projected from a high-dimensional space into a lower-dimensional space through a [[linear]] [[mapping]].
+It provides a theoretical guarantee for the preservation of distances within a set of points when those points are projected from a high-dimensional space into a lower-dimensional space through a [[Linearity|linear mapping]].
 This lemma has important implications for various applications in machine learning, data [[Compression]], and [[Numerical Analysis]], especially when dealing with high-dimensional data.

 Here's a more detailed explanation: